You can see our other Friday the 13th lists here. Now, it’s time for Jason X (2002), aka, the one in space:

 12. It’s the first feature-length film ever to be completed entirely in the digital realm.

 Jason X was shot on 35mm film, and then transferred to high-definition video to aid in the creation of its extensive and elaborate visual effects shots.
 This made it the first feature-length film ever to be completed entirely in the digital realm.
-At least that’s what Jason X‘s producers say.
+At least that’s what Jason X‘s producers say, and why would they lie?
+Why would they lie?

 13. It sat on the shelf for 2 years

-Jason X wrapped filming in April of 2000, but was not released until April 26, 2002.
+Jason X wrapped filming in April 2000, t was not released until April 26, 2002.
 Why?
-Because New Line’s President of Production Michael De Luca was fired in January 2001 after years of controversy and a string of box office duds like Little Nicky (remember that movie where Adam Sandler was the son of the devil?
-You didn’t just make that up; that happened) and 13 Days.
-De Luca was the only person at the studio who actually believed in Jason X, and his replacements didn’t know what to do with it.
+Because after years of controversy and a string of box office duds like Little Nicky (remember that movie where Adam Sandler was the son of the devil?
+You didn’t just make that up; that happened) and 13 Days New Line’s President of Production Michael De Luca was finally fired in January 2001.
+He was the only person at the studio who actually believed in Jason X, and his replacements didn’t know what to do with it.
 So, they let it sit on the shelf, unwilling to sentence it to a direct-to-video death but also hesitant to put it into theaters.
 Unfortunately, in the interim Jason X leaked online meaning by the time it hit theaters the hardcore fans had long since had the chance to see it already, albeit illegally.

 The final damage?